 Above is an image of the hotel the family operated in Toronto.
 It is now a parking lot.
 I drive or walk by it quite often, never having dreamed the site was connected to the Kraussman Tavern I liked so much in Montreal c.
 1980.
 In the same manner, never would have I thought back then that a tavern with an interesting signature dish had such a rich history, going back to swish times in early financial Canada, over to rural Ontario where its founders were born, and stretching finally Alsace-Lorraine, whence the sturdy and tasty porcine specialty of Kraussman’s probably came.

 Note re images above: The first, showing the interior of the Phillips Square Krausmann’s mid-1900s, was sourced from this Delcampe.net auction page.
 The second, a postcard showing the St. James Street Krausmann’s (probably pre-1914), was sourced from this ebay page.
 The third image, of Krausmann Hotel in Toronto c.
 1918, was sourced from a Toronto urban history site, here.
 All are believed available for educational and historical use.
 All feedback welcomed.

-ADDENDUM: SEE MY FOLLOWING BLOGPOST, PART III, FOR YET ADDITIONAL DETAILS ON KRAUSMANN RESTAURANT HISTORY IN MONTREAL.
+ADDENDUM: SEE MY NEXT BLOGPOST FOR PART III OF THE KRAUSMANN RESTAURANT SAGA IN MONTREAL.